Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 2. Smoked salmon – I used cold-smoked salmon here, but you can also use hot-smoked salmon.

 3. Herbed cream cheese – Use store-bought herbed creme cheese or make your own by seasoning plain cream cheese with your favorite herbs.
-Instead of cream cheese, you could use ricotta or mascarpone (there is no need to dilute it with milk).
+You can use dried or fresh herbs.
+If using dried herbs, you can use French seasoning (Herves de Provence) or Italian seasoning.
+If using fresh herbs, parsley, dish, and thyme are great here.

 4. Lettuce leaves – use your favorite lettuce leaves.
 Instead of lettuce, spinach would be great.